-Inflation Rate in Turkey is expected to be 20.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Turkey to stand at 16.80 in 12 months time.
-In the long-term, the Turkey Inflation Rate is projected to trend around 9.50 percent in 2020, according to our econometric models.
+Inflation Rate in Turkey is expected to be 60.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.